 We C.A.R.E. about Vermont's kids.
-You can support Freemasonry in Vermont and help Vermont's younger generation stay out of trouble by participating in this program.
-Profits from the sales of all "Proud To Be A Mason" items go towards our award winning C.A.R.E.
+By participating in this program, you can support Freemasonry in Vermont and help Vermont's younger generation stay out of trouble.
+Profits from the sales of all "Proud To Be A Mason" items go towards our award-winning C.A.R.E.
 Program, which provides training to help school administrators identify children at risk.
-Some of the risks that they are trained to recognize are substance, sexual, mental and physical abuse, as well as bullying.
+Some of the risks that they are trained to recognize are substance, sexual, mental, and physical abuse, as well as bullying.
 In addition, these items promote your Lodge and Freemasonry in general to the public.
 Let people in your community see that you are proud to be a Mason.

-Two ways to show your “Proud to be a Mason"
+Two ways to show you're "Proud to Be a Mason"

 You can show your pride as a Vermont Mason by using this license plate on your motor vehicle.